EmilianoSanchez/favorite-things/README.md

 ### 4. Deployed version of the project

-The project can be run locally using the Django development server ([Run project in local server](#run-project-in-local-server)).
+The project can be run locally using the Django development server ([Run project in local server](#run-project-in-local-server)) or using Docker ([Run project with Docker](#run-project-with-docker)).
-This deployment method uses SQLite as relational database.

-The project was also deployed using AWS Elastic BeanStalk with a MySQL instance in AWS RDS ([Deploy project in AWS Elastic BeanStalk](#deploy-project-in-aws-elastic-beanstalk)).
+The project was also deployed using AWS Elastic BeanStalk with a MySQL instance ([Deploy project in AWS Elastic BeanStalk](#deploy-project-in-aws-elastic-beanstalk)).

 URL: http://django-env.5kdv3jktgi.us-west-2.elasticbeanstalk.com/